TrashTag: Examples and initiatives

 Byron Roman, a Phoenix, Arizona, resident, reposted a picture on March 5, 2019, of a litter-strewn roadside area in Algeria along with an "after" shot of Drici Tani Younes posing with nine massive bags of trash, all stuffed to the brim in the middle of the freshly cleaned strip of dirt.
 The post went viral and was shared more than 300,000 times, prompting over fifty million new posts and imitators seeking to outdo Román or simply add to the impact of the #trashtag efforts.
 Trashtag has an estimated five million monthly participants.

 TrashTag cleanups have been held globally in cities, mountains, rivers, and beaches.
 They have ranged from Mount Everest to undersea diving excursions.
 Cleanup challenges have been held globally including the United States, Algeria, Malaysia, Mexico, India, Nepal, Norway, Scotland, RoC, and PR China as well as being replicated in other languages such as "#basurachallenge" for Spanish.
-As Talia Lakritz of Insider wrote, "It's more than just 'bored teens' who have done their part.
-People all over the world are collecting trash from outdoor spaces in their area."